 (d) Government sources.
-Contractors and subcontractors are still required to comply with the requirements of paragraphs (b) and (c) of this clause, as applicable, if-
+Contractors and subcontractors are still required to comply with the

 (1) Authorized to purchase electronic parts from the Federal Supply Schedule;

 (2) Purchasing electronic parts from suppliers accredited by the Defense Microelectronics Activity; or

 (3) Requisitioning electronic parts from Government inventory/stock under the authority of FAR Clause 52.251-1, Government Supply Sources.